o-romanova/Portfolio/babytracker/readme.md

     3.3 Ensured that all medication names are entered in the uniform way.

 4. Manually inserted select values from notes (no single pattern to automate).
 Added 39 rows -> 30,441 rows total.
 The reason for this is that the app input was different in the beginning.
-Plus, I decided to add vaccination information.

 5. Split rows that spanned two days into two parts (each row into two rows) for correct visualization.
 I used a temporary table for that: